push-based/ngx-build/problem-statements.md

 The import map would collect the list of features and assets making them available as a map so that we can manually import them at runtime to do some smart preloading.
 This could also be done on the server to add the features directly on the HTML as a preload tag.

+- Typesafe by extending global scope
+We can likely extend the type of import attributes to make it more type safe and give autocomplete by extending the global scope.
+Consider reviewing the example of ts-reset